Skip to main content

 Storage Card Selection

-- Issue: How beginners should choose the type of storage card
+• Problem: How beginners should choose the type of storage card

-- Solution:
+• Solution:

-M2SD Contact Issue
+M2SD Contact Issues

-- Issue: M2WE card recognition is unstable or fails to boot when using the M2SD programmer
+• Problem: M2WE card recognition is unstable or fails to boot when using the M2SD programmer

-- Solution:
+• Solution:

-- Temporary Fix: Use a rubber band to reinforce the connection between the card body and the slot.
+• Temporary Fix: Use a rubber band to reinforce the connection between the card body and the slot

-- Long-term Fix: Install a dedicated fixing bracket.
+• Long-term Solution: Install dedicated fixing components

 Device Maintenance Guide